 In March 2020, we had our application for the Plunkett Foundation’s More Than A Pub grant/loan approved.
-And following months of campaigning, at share offer close we had 450 shareholders and had raised enough money to make a strong bid to purchase the White House.
+And following months of campaigning, at share offer close we had 450 shareholders and had raised enough money to make a strong bid to purchase The White House.
 Amid the global COVID-19 pandemic, May 2020 brought us the good news we had been waiting for, our offer to purchase the White House had been successful.
-Finally, on 23rd July 2020 we received the keys on behalf the the shareholders as official owners of the White House pub!
+Finally, on 23rd July 2020 we received the keys on behalf of the shareholders as official owners of The White House pub!

 During August numerous professionals and volunteers attended site, carrying out essential repairs, renovations and general improvements to the building and gardens.
 Following the removal of several overgrown and unsafe trees the garden received a good tidy up.
 While the tenants accommodation and the pub itself were fully cleaned, repainted and updated ready for opening.

-In September, Johnny Roberts was appointed as the tenant landlord, bringing a wealth of pub and hospitality experience to the White House.
-Johnny and his family moved into the pub at the end of September, ready for the grand re-opening in October of 2020!
+In September, Johnny Roberts was appointed as the tenant landlord, bringing a wealth of pub and hospitality experience to The White House.
+Johnny and his family moved into the pub at the end of September, ready for the grand re-opening in October 2020!

-Beyond reopening there is still much to do at the White House as we bring our long-term vision to life, putting the pub back at the heart of the community.
-Do come and visit, and please stay in touch via the web site.
+Beyond reopening there is still much to do at The White House as we bring our long-term vision to life, putting the pub back at the heart of the community.
+Do come and visit, and please stay in touch via the website and our social media channels.
 More to come as the journey continues….

 Our Share offer remains open, click here to find out more.